 Course Requirements Checklist

-The student will write two Symptom Analysis Evaluation based on assigned case study that focus on assessment, diagnosis and treatment plan of chronic mental health symptom.
-The use of at least five references is required in APA format, which may include the course textbook.
-Please see Symptom Analysis Grading Rubric in NURS 751 Bb Course.
+The student will write two Symptom Analysis Evaluation (SAE) Assignments based on an assigned case study that focuses on assessment, diagnosis, and treatment plan of chronic mental health symptoms.
+The first SAE assignment will be an individual, while the second is a group.
+The use of at least five references in APA format is required, which may include the course textbook.
+Please see Symptom Analysis Grading Rubric in the course.

-Students will prepare five slides PowerPoint Presentation to lead a short WebEx discussion according to assigned topic from the Module/Week requirements.
-Each group will be provided 10 minutes to present their slides.
-An additional 2-3 minutes may be used to answer questions.
+The student will prepare five slides for a PowerPoint Presentation to lead a short MS Teams Meeting discussions according to the assigned topic from the Module: Week requirements.
+The first MS Teams Meeting presentation will be individual, while the remaining two are group assignments.
+The student will have five minutes to present his or her slides, with an additional 2 – 3 minutes for answering questions.
 Further discussion can take place as time permits.
-At least 2 peer-reviewed or evidence-based references should be utilized in the presentation.
+At least two peer-reviewed or evidence-based references are required for the presentation.

-The student will review one evidence based article based on assigned module.
-This assignment allows student to gain knowledge in the topic area.
-This assignment must be at least 2-3 pages of content and adhere to current APA format.
-A title page and reference page in current APA format are required.
-Please see Evidence Based Article Review Grading Rubric in NURS 751 Bb Course.
+The student will review an evidence-based article based on the assigned module.
+This assignment will allow the student to gain knowledge in the topic area with the assigned group.
+This assignment must be at least 3 – 4 pages of content and adhere to the current APA format.
+A title page and reference page in the current APA format is required.
+Please see the Evidence Based Article Review Grading Rubric in the course.